 What Is a SIP Trunk Used For?

-A SIP trunk isn’t a physical object.
+As you may already know, a SIP trunk isn’t a physical object.

-In fact, there’s no hardware at all involved in SIP communications!
+In fact, there’s no hardware at all involved in SIP communications.
 It’s a type of software that’s installed directly onto your network.

 How Many SIP Trunks Do You Need?

-What Is SIP Resale?
+What Is SIP Reselling?